justenwalker/resume/README.md

 I gave a talk about how we use a combination of some custom go utilities, jenkins, and ansible to automatically provision our infrastructure when it gets created for the first time, and how we organize our repository structure to support a growing team.

 ### (2016-06-14) Container Summit - City Series: Chicago

 Talk: **[Containers & ContainerPilot at Jet.com](https://containersummit.io/city-series/2016/chicago/videos/containers-and-containerpilot-at-jet-com)**

-As a major contributor to Container Pilot (at the time); Joyent invited me to have a "fire-side chat" with Bryan Cantrill (CTO, Joyent) about our use of Containers and Container Pilot at Jet.com.
+As a major contributor to Container Pilot (at the time); Joyent invited me to have a "fire-side chat" with Bryan Cantrill (Then CTO, Joyent) about our use of Containers and Container Pilot at Jet.com.

 ### (2016-02-10) Container Summit NYC (2016)